Film: 1950s: growing influence of television

-In the early 1950s, the proliferation of black-and-white television started seriously depressing North American theater attendance.
+In the early 1950s, black-and-white television started receiving criticism with many believing that television failed to reach the lofty intellectual and cultural expectations that accompanied its introduction.
 In an attempt to lure audiences back into theaters, bigger screens were installed, widescreen processes, polarized 3D projection, and stereophonic sound were introduced, and more films were made in color, which soon became the rule rather than the exception.
 Some important mainstream Hollywood films were still being made in black-and-white as late as the mid-1960s, but they marked the end of an era.
 Color television receivers had been available in the US since the mid-1950s, but at first, they were very expensive and few broadcasts were in color.

 During the 1960s, prices gradually came down, color broadcasts became common, and sales boomed.
 The overwhelming public verdict in favor of color was clear.
-After the final flurry of black-and-white films had been released in mid-decade, all Hollywood studio productions were filmed in color, with the usual exceptions made only at the insistence of "star" filmmakers such as Peter Bogdanovich and Martin Scorsese.
+After the final flurry of black-and-white films had been released in mid-decade, all Hollywood studio productions were filmed in color, with the usual exceptions made only at the insistence of "star" filmmakers such as Peter Bogdanovich, Martin Scorsese and Alfred Hitchcock with his film Psycho (1960).

-1960s and later
+1960s–present: Modern cinema

 The decades following the decline of the studio system in the 1960s saw changes in the production and style of film.
-Various New Wave movements (including the French New Wave, Indian New Wave, Japanese New Wave, New Hollywood, and Egyptian New Wave) and the rise of film-school-educated independent filmmakers contributed to the changes the medium experienced in the latter half of the 20th century.
+Various New Wave movements (including the French New Wave, New German Cinema wave, Indian New Wave, Japanese New Wave, New Hollywood, and Egyptian New Wave) and the rise of film-school-educated independent filmmakers contributed to the changes the medium experienced in the latter half of the 20th century.

 Digital technology has been the driving force for change throughout the 1990s and into the 2000s.
-Digital 3D projection largely replaced earlier problem-prone 3D film systems and has become popular in the early 2010s.
+Digital 3D projection largely replaced earlier problem-prone 3D film systems and that became briefly popular in the early 2010s with films like Avatar (2009).
+Large-screen cinemas systems using 35mm and 70mm film were developed in the late 2010s, with companies like the IMAX corporation.